jeftegoes/AwsOverview/AWS CICD.md

 - `Install` - During this deployment lifecycle event, the CodeDeploy agent copies the revision files from the temporary location to the final destination folder.
   - **This event is reserved for the CodeDeploy agent and cannot be used to run scripts.**

 ## 7.4.
-Deployment Configuration
+EC2/On-premises Platform

+- Can deploy to EC2 Instances & on-premises servers.
+- Perform in-place deployments or blue/green deployments.
+- Must run the CodeDeploy Agent on the target instances.
+- Define deployment speed:
-- Configurations:
+  - AllAtOnce: Most downtime.
-  - **One At A Time:** One EC2 instance at a time, if one instance fails then deployment stops.
-  - **Half At A Time:** 50%.
+  - HalfAtATime: Reduced capacity by 50%.
-  - **All At Once:** Quick but no healthy host, downtime.
-Good for dev.
-  - **Custom:** Min. healthy host = 75%.
+  - OneAtATime: Slowest, lowest availability impact.
-- Failures:
+  - Custom: Define your.
-  - EC2 instances stay in "Failed" state.
-  - New deployments will first be deployed to failed instances.
-  - **To rollback, redeploy old deployment or enable automated rollback for failures.**
-- Deployment Groups:
-  - A set of **tagged** EC2 instances.
-  - Directly to an ASG.
-  - Mix of ASG / Tags so you can build deployment segments.
-  - Customization in scripts with `DEPLOYMENT_GROUP_NAME` environment variables.

 ## 7.5.
+CodeDeploy Agent

+- The CodeDeploy Agent must be running on the EC2 instances as a pre-requisites.
+- It can be installed and updated automatically if you’re using Systems Manager.
+- The EC2 Instances must have sufficient permissions to access Amazon S3 to get deployment bundles.

+## 7.6.
+Lambda Platform

+- **CodeDeploy** can help you automate traffic shift for Lambda aliases.
+- Feature is integrated within the SAM framework.
+- **Linear:** grow traffic every N minutes until 100%
+  - `LambdaLinear10PercentEvery3Minutes`
+  - `LambdaLinear10PercentEvery10Minutes`
+- **Canary:** try X percent then 100%
+  - `LambdaCanary10Percent5Minutes`
+  - `LambdaCanary10Percent30Minutes`
+- `AllAtOnce` - Immediate.

+## 7.7.
+ECS Platform

+- CodeDeploy can help you automate the deployment of a new **ECS Task Definition**.
+- **Only Blue/Green Deployments**.
+- **Linear:** grow traffic every N minutes until 100%.
+  - `ECSLinear10PercentEvery3Minutes`
+  - `ECSLinear10PercentEvery10Minutes`
+- **Canary:** try X percent then 100%:
+  - `ECSCanary10Percent5Minutes`
+  - `ECSCanary10Percent30Minutes`
+- `AllAtOnce` - Immediate.

+## 7.8.
 Deployment to EC2

 - Define **how to deploy the application** using `appspec.yml` + Deployment Strategy.
 - Will do In-place update to your fleet of EC2 instances.
 - Can use hooks to verify the deployment after each deployment phase.

-## 7.6.
+## 7.9.
 Deploy to an ASG

 - **In-place Deployment**
   - Updates existing EC2 instances.